Golgo 13 (film): Plot

 The secret police of a certain country get information that Max Boa, the boss of an international crime organization, is in Iran and sends their agents to Tehran to arrest him, but they are killed one by one by Boa's henchmen.
 Also, since Boa uses many decoys, even his subordinates do not know his real face.
 Flanagan, the police chief, calls the hitman Golgo 13 and asks him to assassinate Boa for a reward of $500,000 ($3,454,346.85 in 2024).
 He arrives in Tehran by plane.
-Catherine Morton, a female secret police agent, follows Golgo and meets up with him.
-Meanwhile, Boa's men also learn that Golgo is in Iran and searches for him.
+Catherine Morton, a female secret police agent, follows Golgo 13 and meets up with him.
+Meanwhile, Boa's men also learn that Golgo 13 is in Iran and searches for him.

-Golgo's collaborator, a private detective named Egbali, informs him of the whereabouts of Mr. Wine, a nightclub manager who knows the gang's information, and that Boa is a bird lover, but one night, Boa's men encounter Egbali at a hotel and kills him.
-Golgo, who was present, becomes a suspect in Egbali's murder and is pursued by the Tehran City Police.
-In addition, Mr. Wine, who was told by Golgo 13 that the Boa Gang has a hideout in the Old Town, is erased by his men.
+Golgo 13's collaborator, a private detective named Egbali, informs him of the whereabouts of Mr. Wine, a nightclub manager who knows the gang's information, and that Boa is a bird lover, but one night, Boa's men encounter Egbali at a hotel and kills him.
+Golgo 13, who was present, becomes a suspect in Egbali's murder and is pursued by the Tehran City Police.
+In addition, Mr. Wine, who was told by Golgo 13 that the Boa Gang has a hideout in the Old Town, tries to inform Boa about Golgo 13's presence by public telephone.
+Golgo 13 anticpates this move and shoots Mr Wine dead for this betrayal.

 There are many cases of kidnapped women in Tehran, and Sheila, the wife of city police inspector Aman Jafari, is also abducted by the Boa Gang.
-Aman picks up Sheila's coat that has fallen on the street, and suspects an Asian man (Golgo) who happened to be nearby to be Egbari's killer, and surrounds the hotel where he and Catherine are staying.
-Golgo 13 manages to escape and Catherine is interrogated by Aman for aiding Golgo's escape.
+Aman picks up Sheila's coat that has fallen on the street, and suspects an Asian man (Golgo 13) who happened to be nearby to be Egbari's killer, and surrounds the hotel where he and Catherine are staying.
+Golgo 13 manages to escape and Catherine is interrogated by Aman for aiding Golgo 13's escape.
 Meanwhile, the police capture a henchman of Boa's close aide, Douglas, and learn the truth behind the disappearance.
 The Boa Gang engages in human trafficking and attempts to sell the abducted women overseas.
 Boa, who ignores the investigation, orders the women to be secretly moved to another hideout in Isfahan, but the Tehran police also obtain the information.
-Golgo discovers the gang's hideout based on Mr. Wine's information and shoots a man with a small bird on his shoulder, believing it to be Boa, but it is a trap set by the Bao gang using a decoy, and he is captured by his henchmen.
-Golgo seizes the opportunity to escape and takes revenge on the blind assassin Walter and his other henchmen.
+Golgo 13 discovers the gang's hideout based on Mr. Wine's information and shoots a man with a small bird on his shoulder, believing it to be Boa, but it is a trap set by the Bao gang using a decoy, and he is captured by his henchmen.
+Golgo 13 seizes the opportunity to escape and takes revenge on the blind hitman killing Walter and his other henchmen.
+He later kills Simon who was a limp with a metal leg and Douglas partner in crime.